billpmurphy/pychan/README.md

 Pychan API Usage
 ---------------

 This tutorial will show you how to get started with the API, but does not go over all of its features.
 See the `pychan.py` source and the `help` page for a full list of all pychan objects and their methods.
-You can also check out the `pychan_utils.py` source for some text processing utilities.
+You can also check out the `pychan_utils.py` source for some text preprocessing utilities.

 ### Installation ###

-Nothing to install.
 Just `git clone` the source and then `import pychan` to use the API.

 ### Tracking and Collecting Content ###